Inwerpsel/use-theme-editor/README.md

 - Personal editor theme that is applied separately from the theme that is being edited. (detect own stylesheets?)
 - Use sourcemap location and edits to auto generate a PR.
 - Improve elements with a hidden or hard to access state
-- Make keyboard shortcuts work when focus is inside the frame.
-- Ensure button elements are used where appropriate.
-- Better text inputs (clear button, debounce where needed)
 - Show current changes compared to server (maybe integrate with "current theme" component?)
 - As browser extension?
   - Address CORS (or detect + warn)